 Washington State Accident Attorneys

 The attorneys at Seattle-based Davis Law Group, P.S., realize the dangers of driving through wildfire smoke.
-Unfortunately, accidents will occur as a result.
+Unfortunately, car accidents may sometimes occur as a result.

 In the event that you or a family member are injured in a motor vehicle crash, contact attorney Chris Davis for legal help.
 Our office is standing by 24 hours a day to assist you with your situation.